Is Prayer plant leaves turning brown bothering you? Unsolved brown spots on leaves can signify a cry for help from plants.

 Should I Remove the Brown Leaves?

-However, if it is on less than half of the leaf, the leaf is still serving its purpose to the plant by doing photosynthesis.
+However, if it is on less than half of the leaf, it still serves its purpose to the plant by doing photosynthesis.

 Removing the dry leaves helps healthy leaves to receive more nutrients and improve their appearance.

-Prayer plant leaves turning brown is generally not a serious problem initially.
-However, if it is not taken care of in the initial stage, it may affect the whole plant.
+Prayer plant leaves turning brown is generally not a severe problem initially.
+However, it may affect the whole plant if it is not handled in the initial stage.

 It makes the plant look dull and may even kill your lovely plant.
 Therefore, it is necessary to solve the problem as soon as it is seen.